 NextGen Pathways Program

-The NextGen Pathways office in Virginia Beach is closed until futher notice but will be offering virtual services.
+The NextGen Pathways office in Virginia Beach is open for virtual appointments only.

 The NextGen Pathways program is offering a series of engaging workshops to assist youth ages 14-24.
 The workshops will focus on three specific areas - career development, financial literacy, and job search assistance.
 Each of these workshops will allow youth to interact with our staff virtually and learn helpful tips.